Jaeder42/InitialStatusRedminePlugin/README.md

+#Install
     Clone latest version of plugin from git, install it to plugins.
 Make sure the plguin folder is named: workflow_initial_status

     Run the plugin migrations +rake db:migrate_plugins+

     Restart your Redmine web servers (e.g. mongrel, thin, mod_rails)

+#What it does
+    The plugin alters the view for creating a new issue.
+Only allowing a user to set a predetermined set of statuses.
+It also adds a new Issue Status called initial, which is also set to be the default status.

+    The initial statuses can be set via the workflow settings menu.